Paakofi72/miniproject1/README.md

 11. Status  is a git command that displays the state of the working directory and the staging area.
 Git status lets you see what changes have occured and which files have been uploaded. $ git status

+12. Master branch- is the default branch.
+The master branch is the original repository that is cloned or forked to create new branches.
+Master branch appers when making commits to a local repository.